principles forteachers and schools

 These misplaced beliefs are the cause of much of the anxiety, frustration, unfulfilled expectations and mental ill health which many people are suffering with from day to day.

-In our talk we will offer simple everyday examples of how and why these beliefs come to be part of our lives.
+We offer simple everyday examples of how and why these beliefs come to be part of our lives.
 We point to situations and circumstances which all young people have encountered where these beliefs were not borne out in their direct experience.

 In doing so we encourage them to question these beliefs and come up with fresh insights and new thinking which can release stress and pressure, reduce insecurity and build resilience for the future.

-We will offer stories and insights from many years playing and coaching in professional sport to shine a light on the one key misunderstanding at the heart of all these beliefs.
+We offer stories and insights from many years playing and coaching in professional sport to shine a light on the one key misunderstanding at the heart of all these beliefs.

 In doing so we can offer young people and teachers a simpler, more coherent and functional approach to living a healthy, happy and fulfilling life.

 Being a teacher in the current education system is a big enough challenge for anyone.
 It can feel like the pressure is coming from all sides.
 From management, governors, parents, exam results, work life balance, the list goes on.

 So why do you cope better on some days than others?
 And why do some teachers rise to the challenge, while others struggle ?